paradisebunny/daffodil/classes.md

 Clerics start with a Mace (1d6 damage) or Warhammer (1d4+1 damage) with Chain Armor and Shield (AC15).
 Clerics have no armor restrictions, but may only use blunt weapons (club, flail, mace).
 Starting at 2nd level Clerics can cast spells.
+The table below shows how many spells of what spell tier the cleric can cast at their level.

 **_Turn Undead-_** Clerics have the ability to turn undead, causing them to flee.
 Monsters roll their saving throws with a +8 bonus.
 If they fail they flee in the opposite direction or cower down helplessly.
 If they fail by more than 10 and have less HD than your level, they are destroyed.
 This bonus is lowered by 2 for every level the Cleric has advanced beyond the first level.